Gordon Tootoosis: Personal life and death

 Tootoosis was raised with his 13 siblings in the Plains Cree tradition until he was forced from his home; taking indigenous children away from their communities and into residential schools was Canadian government policy at the time.
 Tootoosis was placed in a Catholic residential school, where he was treated harshly and forbidden to speak his own language.
-His father John Tootoosis was an activist for aboriginal rights, which got the younger Tootoosis into trouble at school.
+His father John Tootoosis was an activist for aboriginal rights, which got young Gordon into trouble at school.
 After his traumatic school years, Tootoosis went into social work, specializing in work with children and young offenders.
 His interest in his own cultural traditions led him to become an accomplished native dancer and rodeo roper, and he toured with the Plains InterTribal Dance Troupe in the 1960s and 1970s throughout Canada, Europe and South America, becoming one of North America's most popular powwow announcers.
 His father was one of the founders of the National Indian Brotherhood and former head of the Federation of Saskatchewan Indian Nations (FSIN).
 Gordon himself served as the chief of his band and as a vice-president of FSIN.
 Tootoosis married Irene Seseequasis in 1965.
 They had three daughters, Glynis, Alanna and Disa, three sons, Lee, Winston Bear, and Clint.
 After their daughter Glynnis died of cancer in 1997, they took the responsibility of raising her four children in Saskatoon.

 Tootoosis died on July 5, 2011, aged 69, after being hospitalized for pneumonia at St. Paul's Hospital in Saskatoon.
 His funeral and interment were held on the Poundmaker Cree Nation Reserve in Cut Knife.
 In 2015, the Saskatchewan Native Theatre Company changed its name to the Gordon Tootoosis Nīkānīwin Theatre Company in honour of Tootoosis.